Dr Michael Hopkins

 - Complementarities & interdependencies amongst funders of biomedical research

-Michael lectures on Innovation in Bioscience and Medicine (for the School fo Life Sciences), Managing Change, Technology and Innovation Systems, and Managing Intellectual Property (for the School of Business Management and Economics).
+Michael lectures on Innovation in Bioscience and Medicine (for the School fo Life Sciences), Managing Change, Entrepreneurial Finance, and Managing Intellectual Property (for the School of Business Management and Economics).

 M.Sc and PhD Supervision:

 Michael is interested in supervising projects on a broad range of biomedical themes such as government policy (including science funding programmes, and technology policy), corporate finance, intellectual property, regulation, collaboration, novel business models, and technology foresight.